 The seals on the raw water pump are forever failing and the pump requires overhaul at least every season in the med. (this may be due to higher salt/particle content in the water??)
 I don't know and nobody seems to be able to tell me why.
 I have two raw water pumps and one is only a year old.
 I have a serviced one ready to fit at all times.
 When the pump seals fail the water drips onto an oil pipe beneath which causes corrosion.
 The metal springs on the pump seals rust!
 Yes, they rust!
 No wonder they only last a season.
 (Stripped down raw water pump from a Yanmar 1gm 10.
 Note the Speed Seal impellor cover which enables easier impellor replacement.)

-The engine anode is difficult to replace without removing the starter motor and alternator!
+The engine anode is difficult to replace without removing either the starter motor or alternator!
 Plus the anode cover always leaks because as the anode corrodes the gasket on the anode bolt becomes ineffective.
-As the anode wears, water leaks down the side of the engine.
+The anode itself screws into the cover forming a gasket.
+As it errodes the gasket fails.
+When sea water leaks down the side of the engine it causes corrosion.
 See pic below:

 Rust around engine anode on Yanmar 1gm 10(nb: I have lagged on some paint on the rusty areas to arrest corrosion.
 Alternator and starter motor are removed.)